6th December, 2021

 “A meaningful budget shows how delivering on your business plan will impact your cash flow.
 It should contain forward-looking financial forecasts including profit and loss, balance sheet and cash flow statements,” said Smith.

+Then estimate what the business is likely to earn in the same timeframe.
 When creating a business budget, you want to know what the ‘goal posts’ are, such as the final revenue or profit figure that you’re aiming for.

 Some business owners find it hard to put a value on their time, or don’t pay themselves a wage.